FAQ - Frequently asked questions

 The application portfolio is a digitized artistic portfolio that includes at least 20 artistic works and is uploaded to the application portal in one file.
 The application portfolio may not contain any inserted links to time-based digital works such as YouTube, dropbox, one drive or similar.
 Time-based digital works can only be uploaded via an upload function in the upload portal (link in the application portal).

 The letter of motivation should explain the reason for applying for a place on a maximum of one DIN A4 page.
-It must be uploaded stating the desired field of study.
+It must be uploaded stating the desired field of study along with the name of the desired art class.

 Questions about certificates and proof of previous education